Vinayak-Mittal/Vinayak-Mittal/README.md

 - 🧩 **Data Structures & Algorithms**: In-depth knowledge of DSA, ensuring efficient problem-solving capabilities.
 - 🖥️ **Responsive Design**: Adept at crafting user-friendly interfaces that provide seamless user experiences across devices.
 - ⚙️ **Git & Version Control**: Well-versed in collaborative development using Git, ensuring smooth project management and code integrity.

-## 🏆 Achievements

-- **Safetify (Patent)**: Pioneered a patent (Ref.No: IGEN-1029) for an innovative women’s safety bracelet designed to empower and enhance the personal security of women.
-- **Metaverse (Review Paper)**: Published a review paper at the 4th National Conference on Information & Security Applications as the First Author.

-## 🌟 Extracurricular Activities

-- **Head of Event Management** at Smart India Hackathon prelims round, JECRC.
-- **Event Strategist**: Orchestrated strategic event planning for Google Developer Student Club WOW in Jaipur.
-- **Creative Lead** as a Core Team Member at Google Developer Student Club, JECRC.
-- **Volunteer** at FruitFul Jaipur (Social Club).

 ## 🔥 Featured Projects